-Fax: 501-208-8302 Email: dentalproviderrelations@usablelife.com
+Email: DentalProviderRelationsPNW@usablelife.com

 Section 8: Dental Plans and Benefits

-Arkansas Blue Cross and Blue ShieldInsert Correct Plan is an independent licensee of the Blue Cross and Blue Shield Association.
-The following is an overview of the dental plans offered by or administered by Arkansas Blue CrossInsert Correct Plan.
+Insert Correct Plan is an independent licensee of the Blue Cross and Blue Shield Association.
+The following is an overview of the dental plans offered by or administered by Insert Correct Plan.

-Dental Plans Offered or Administered by Arkansas Blue Cross
+Dental Plans Offered or Administered by Insert Correct Plan